 For fresh rocks, I compiled the samples from five areas (Caldera Los Azufres, Caldera Amealco, Caldera Huichapan, and Caldera Los Humeros, Sierra la Primavera) around the Mexico, age and references are given in Tables 3 and 4.
 Then, I plotted these samples in Total Alkali versus Silica diagram (Fig. 1a) as well as in new discriminant-function-based classification diagram (Fig 1b) to compare the result efficiency of new discriminant-function-based classification diagram.
-Here, I considered TAS diagram as a reference for new discriminant-function-based classification diagram and the results are summarized in Table 1.
+Here, I considered TAS diagram as a reference for new discriminant-function-based classification diagram.